 Make sure that the harness has a close-to-dog handle so that you can restrain your dog quickly if needed and make sure that the harness is secure and comfortable.

 While it’s true that doo-doo is natural fertilizer, it’s really not polite to leave Fido’s poo near the trail.
-Nobody wants to smell that.
+Nobody wants to smell that, or step in it.
 Instead, make sure that you pack some doggy bags to clean up any treasures.

 Water bottle and bowl